When surveying families about how many of them established a budget, to our surprise we found out that many of them didn’t feel the need to have one.

 Have you heard the statistics of people who win the lottery end up bankrupt within a few years?
 This is mostly due to winners not knowing how to manage their new found fortune.
 Here are just a few articles that touch on this subject.

-4. Because, to live effectively within the priorities of God you need to be able to manage your money.
+To effectively live within the Priorities of God, you will need to be able manage your money.

 We are not blessed for our four, and no more.
 No. We are blessed to be a blessing.
 This means, we need to be in a position to give when God says to give, and go on a date night or family vacation when needed.

 It’s not peaceful to go on a date or take a vacation when you can’t pay your bills.
 By accounting for those things in your budget, it allows you to enjoy those moments without worrying about whether or not you will be able to pay your bills after enjoying down time.

 We are told in 1 Corinthians 14: 40 (NKJV) “Let all things be done decently and in order.”
 Going out to dinner without paying your light bill is not doing things decently and in order.

 Waiting on the things we want, to make sure the things we need are taken care of; displays good stewardship.

 We are God’s caretakers, and we have the responsibility to be good stewards of what He has given us.
 Making good financial decisions; allows God’s money to be used effectively in our life.